spring-attic/spring-android-samples/spring-android-news-reader/README.md

 	_Note: if this command does not open the Android SDK and AVD Manager, then your path is not configured correctly._

-2. Select Available packages from the left hand column

-3. Select the checkbox for Android Repository in the main window

-4. Select Android 4.0.3 (API 15)
+2. Select Android 4.0.3 (API 15)

-5. Click the **Install packages...** button to complete the download and installation.
+3. Click the **Install packages...** button to complete the download and installation.

 	_Note: you may want to simply install all the available updates, but be aware it will take longer, as each SDK level is a sizable download._